Characters: Extreme Ghostbusters

 - Your Worst Nightmare: It could bring people's worst fears to life.

-Crainiac, Corpuscle, and GristleThe main antagonist of "Deadliners."
+Crainiac, Corpuscle, and GristleThe creations of horror novelist J.N.
+Kline.
+The main antagonists of "Deadliners."

 - Body Horror: They inflicted this upon their victims, surgically transforming them into grotesque abominations.